-We represent Perkins & Co ("Perkins") located at 1211 SW 5th Ave. #1000, Portland, OR 97204.
-Perkins provides audit services to the employee benefit plan of Wieden+Kennedy, one of its many clients.
-As part of those services, Perkins handles information relating to employee and benefits plan participants' personal information.
-We write on behalf of Wieden+Kennedy to notify your office of an incident at a Perkins vendor that may affect the security of some personal information relating to two (2) Maine residents.
-This notice may be supplemented where additional Perkins clients request notice be provided on their behalf.
+We represent Perkins & Co ("Perkins") located at 1211 SW 5th Ave #1000 Portland, OR 97204, and are writing to notify your office of an incident that may affect the security of certain personal information relating to one hundred and forty-nine (149) Maine residents.
+This notice may be supplemented with any new significant facts learned subsequent to its submission.
 By providing this notice, Perkins does not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.